c6o/docs/content/guides/usage/running-a-dev-profile.md

 ## Running a Development Profile

-Dev Profiles are read from the .codezero/develop directory and contain instructions to startup various CodeZero commands.
+Development Profiles are read from the .codezero/develop directory and contain instructions to startup various CodeZero commands.
-See [Creating Dev Profiles](./running-a-dev-profile.md) for more information on creating dev profiles.
+See [Creating Development Profiles](./running-a-dev-profile.md) for more information on creating dev profiles.

 Open the dashboard window to see the development profile sessions: